Skip to content

 Air quality in Chester-le-Street

-Air quality monitoring and assessment in Chester-le-Street
+Air quality monitoring and assessment locations

 Non-continuous monitoring of air quality is carried out at a number of locations close to either busy junctions or on major routes and in areas where people could be exposed to pollution.
 To see the locations, please view our air quality monitoring map.
 This monitoring has provided an annual mean nitrogen dioxide concentration reading at the various locations where the non-continuous monitors are located in the Chester-le-Street area.

-Declaration of an Air Quality Management Area (AQMA) in Chester-le-Street
+Declaration of an Air Quality Management Area (AQMA)

 An AQMA was declared to the west of Chester-le-Street town centre that incorporates Menceforth Cottages and Glen Terrace on 17 May 2013 after consultation with the residents on both of these terraces and other interested parties.
-A copy of the Air Quality Management Order is available to download below:
+The order, boundary map and a list of properties falling within it is available:

 The AQMA was subsequently varied on 20 May 2015 and the boundary of the designated AQMA area reduced to solely include Menceforth Cottages, situated on Pelton Fell Road to the west of Chester-le-Street town centre.
-A copy of the Air Quality Management Order is available to download below.
+The order, boundary map and a list of properties falling within it is available:

-The Air Quality Action Plan
+The Air Quality Action Plan (AQAP)

 Further information